-The study-associated risks are of three types: exposure to the test material itself, exposure to biting arthropods, and possible exposure to vectors of arthropod-borne diseases.
+The study-associated risks are of three types: exposure to the test materials themselves, exposure to biting arthropods, and possible exposure to vectors of arthropod-borne diseases.
 As described below, subject health and safety are unlikely to be impacted by any study-associated risks during or after the study.

 The repellent active ingredient has a low acute and chronic risk profile, established both through experimentation and through a history of consumer use.
 The concentration of the active ingredient in the product being tested is lower than that of other products currently EPA-registered and marketed in the US.
 Subjects with known allergic reactions to insect repellents and common cosmetics are excluded from participating.
-'Repeat' exposures during dosimetry are all of brief duration before the repellent is washed off, and likely total a much shorter duration of exposure than would a typical single consumer application.
-Risks associated with inhalation and ingestion would only ensue from serious mishandling by subjects, a scenario that the study methods do not promote.
+'Repeat' exposures during dosimetry are all of brief duration before the product is washed off, and the likely total exposure time is much shorter than a typical single consumer application.
+Risks associated with inhalation and ingestion would only ensue from serious mishandling by subjects, a scenario that the study methods preclude.
+The summary toxicology profile of KBR 3023 is appended.

-The risk of a skin reaction to a mosquito bite is reduced by excluding candidate subjects who are aware of having a history of such reaction.
+The risk of skin reactions to a mosquito bite is reduced by excluding candidate subjects who are aware of having a history of such reaction.
 In addition, subjects will be trained to quickly remove any mosquitoes that attempt to bite them, before penetration or injection of saliva if possible.
 Moreover, a stopping rule instructs subjects to cover any treated skin immediately if more than one mosquito attempts to bite during any exposure period.
 Subjects will be exposing small areas of treated skin for only 4 minutes per hour.
-Other parts of the body will be protected with provided fabric.
-Subjects will be teamed with a partner for joint observation and experienced technical personnel will be present at all times to assist.
+Other parts of the body will be protected with provided gloves, headnets and full body suits made of Tyvek, through which mosquitoes do not bite.
+Subjects will be teamed with a partner for joint observation and experienced technical personnel will be present at all times for assistance.

 The US Centers for Disease Control estimates that about 1-in-5 people who become infected with West Nile virus will develop West Nile fever.
-Subjects are instructed to be alert for any flu-like symptoms (unusual tiredness or unusually severe headaches, body aches, fever, or a rash on the trunk of the body) for up to two weeks after the test.
+Subjects are instructed to be alert for any flu-like symptoms (unusual tiredness or unusually severe headaches, body aches, fever), glandular swelling or a rash on the trunk of the body, for up to two weeks after the test.
 About 1-in-150 infected people will develop more serious symptoms, which will be described to the subjects.
 Most people (about 4 out of 5) who are infected with West Nile virus will not develop any type of illness.